-Secondary applications are offered to applicants who meet our minimum academic requirements: a cumulative undergraduate GPA of at least 3.0 out of 4.0 and an MCAT score at the 60th percentile or higher.
+Secondary applications are offered to applicants who meet our minimum academic requirements: a cumulative undergraduate GPA of at least 3.0 out of 4.0 and an MCAT score of at least 500.
 Applicants who do not meet the undergraduate GPA minimum but have completed 12 credits of post-baccalaureate coursework in the sciences with at least a 3.0 GPA will be reviewed manually and may be sent a secondary application.

 Please see our FAQ page for further information about the MCAT.

 Grades from your undergraduate experience are very important in order to demonstrate to the admissions committee that you can be successful in the rigorous MD and PhD curricula.
 However, improvement over time and post-baccalaureate or graduate coursework is also taken into account.
 Please note that the committee also looks at many factors other than the MCAT and grade point averages.
 The numbers cited are for general reference only.

 Applicants invited to interview

 |Year||Average overall GPA||Standard deviation||Average MCAT||Standard deviation|

 |2014-2015||3.86||± 0.13||36||± 2.7|